lucykettsyan/tech-task/README.md

 ### Commands to run further
 - composer install
 - npm install
-- .env is left as it is for ease of installation
+- .env and .sqlite are left as they are for ease of installation
 - php artisan serve
 - npm run dev